-- 1. Aiding and Abetting or Accessory (Level 1) shall mean having knowledge of the violation before or after the fact and/or assisting in the commission of the act. - 2.
+- 1. Aiding and Abetting or Accessory (Level 1 or 2) shall mean having knowledge of the violation before or after the fact and/or assisting in the commission of the act. - 2.
 Alcohol Violation (Level 1 or 2) shall include, but not be limited to the following: - Possession and/or consumption of alcoholic beverages on University premises, except by persons 21 years of age or older at University events approved by the Chancellor per the University's Alcoholic Beverages policy; - Conduct that could form the basis of a charge related to driving while under the influence of drugs or alcohol; - A violation of North Carolina law regarding the purchase, possession, manufacture, and consumption of alcoholic beverages; or - Possession and/or consumption of alcoholic beverages in a University owned or leased residence hall. - 3.
-Creating a Safety Hazard (Level 1 or 2) shall mean any act that intentionally or recklessly creates a safety hazard, including but not limited to the following: - Starting or attempting to start a fire or failing to exit a building when a fire alarm is sounded. - Tampering with, damaging or misusing fire and/or other life safety equipment, including but not limited to fire alarms, smoke detectors, sprinkler systems, emergency exits, fire alarm systems, exit signs, or elevators. - 4.
-Disorderly Conduct (Level 2) shall include, but not be limited to the following: - Acting in a manner that violates the University's Disruptive Behavior in the Classroom policy. - Conduct that is lewd or indecent in violation of N.C.G.S. §14-190.9; - Conduct that disrupts, interrupts or attempts to force the cancellation of any University-sponsored activity or authorized non-University activity, including educational activities, meetings, ceremonies, scheduled events, or essential University processes; or - Any use of electronic or other devices to make an audio or video record of any person without the person's consent.
+Creating a Safety Hazard (Level 1 or 2) shall mean any act that intentionally or recklessly creates a safety hazard, including but not limited to the following:

+Starting or attempting to start a fire or failing to exit a building when a fire alarm is sounded.
+Tampering with, damaging or misusing fire and/or other life safety equipment, including but not limited to fire alarms, smoke detectors, sprinkler systems, emergency exits, fire alarm systems, exit signs, or elevators.

-- 5. Disruption of the Functioning of the University (Level 1 or 2) shall mean a "material and substantial disruption" which includes, but is not limited to, any or all of the following: - Any action that qualifies as disorderly conduct under N.C.G.S. § 14-288.4; - Any action that qualifies as a disruption under N.C.G.S. § 143-318.17; - Any action in violation of the chancellor's designation of a curfew period pursuant to N.C.G.S. § 116-212; or - Any action that results in a student receiving a trespass notice from law enforcement.
+- 4. Dating Violence (Level 1) shall mean any act of violence or pattern of abusive behavior committed by an individual who has been in a social relationship of a romantic or intimate nature with the Complainant.
+Whether there was such a relationship will be gauged by its length, type, and frequency of interaction. - 5.
+Disorderly Conduct (Level 2) shall include, but not be limited to the following: - Acting in a manner that violates the University's Disruptive Behavior in the Classroom policy. - Conduct that is lewd or indecent in violation of N.C.G.S. § I4-190.9 - Conduct that disrupts, interrupts or attempts to force the cancellation of any Universitysponsored activity or authorized non-University activity, including educational activities, meetings, ceremonies, scheduled events, or essential University processes; or - Any use of electronic or other devices to make an audio or video record of any person without the person's consent. - 6.
+Disruption of the Functioning of the University (Level 1 or 2) shall mean a "material and substantial disruption" which includes, but is not limited to, any or all of the following: - Any action that qualifies as disorderly conduct under N.C.G.S. § 14-288.4; - Any action that qualifies as a disruption under N.C.G.S. § 143-318.17; - Any action in violation of the chancellor 's designation of a curfew period pursuant to N.C.G.S. § 116-212; or - Any action that results in a student receiving a trespass notice from law enforcement.